Support Us Button Widget

 Search the skies

-The nonprofit Astronomy Club invites the public to observe the universe at their twice-monthly stargazes.
-The next stargaze will take place on Friday, Aug.
-11 at Grassland Mountain Observatory, located in Madison County and owned + operated by the club.
+The nonprofit Astronomy Club invites the public to observe the universe at their twice-monthly stargazes at Grassland Mountain Observatory, located in Madison County and owned + operated by the club.
 This event is free with no registration.
-If the night is clear, you might be able to see the Perseid Meteor Shower.

-The club will also host a public stargaze with UNC Asheville on Friday, Aug.
-18 at the Lookout Observatory on campus.
-The event is also free but requires registration.
+The club also hosts public stargazes with UNC Asheville at the Lookout Observatory on campus.
+The events are also free but require registration.
 The astronomers will set up equipment a little before sunset, and the observations typically end about three hours after the sun goes down.

 There’s no need to have your own telescope or astronomical knowledge before attending — stargazes are open no matter age or interest level.
 You won’t know ahead of time what you may see through your telescope, like far-off stars, galaxies, nebulae, or planets.